STAMPEDE

 Prostate cancer accounts for around one fifth of all cancers among men.
 In the UK there are around 25,000 new cases of prostate cancer each year, and around 10,000 deaths.

-The aim of this trial is to try to prevent the tumour re-growth by adding other treatment(s) to the hormone therapy.
-The trial is currently using enzalutamide and abiraterone in combination with hormone therapy or, for newly diagnosed metastatic patients only, radiotherapy in combination with hormone therapy.
-Celecoxib, zoledronic acid, docetaxel and abiraterone alone have previously been tested.
+The aim of this trial is to try to prevent tumour re-growth by adding other treatment(s) to the hormone therapy.
+The trial is currently testing metformin (a drug used to treat type 2 diabetes) and transdermal oestradiol hormone patches (as an alternative way to deliver hormone therapy).
+Celecoxib, zoledronic acid, docetaxel, abiraterone alone and with enzalutamide, and radiotherapy have previously been tested.

-The STAMPEDE prostate cancer trial: docetaxel and zoledronic acid results for patients
+• 2015: STAMPEDE docetaxel and zoledronic acid results

 Type of study